-Throughout this Partner Section in Detail booklet a number of terms have been used which have specific meaning.
+Throughout this Partner in Detail booklet booklet a number of terms have been used which have specific meaning.
 Below are definitions of some commonly used terms.

 ANZ is Australia and New Zealand Banking Group Limited ABN 11 005 357 522 and those subsidiary companies which are employers that participate in ANZ Staff Super.